 On the 25th May 2018, the General Data Protection Regulation (GDPR) comes into effect across all EU member states.
 The GDPR provides one framework data protection law representing a significant harmonization of data protection requirements and standards.
 Having just one horizontal framework law to deal with will benefit business, promote responsibility when dealing with personal data, and help ensure that the same data protection standards apply across the globe.

 The digital age of consent and the circumstances in which an individual’s data protection rights can be restricted.
 Accordingly, it is important for all businesses and organizations to be aware that they will be required to comply with the data protection standards and obligations set out in both the GDPR and the Irish Data Protection Act 2018 (due to be published by the Government in early 2018).

-The checklist have been designed to assist in particular the small and medium enterprise sector, who may not have access to extensive planning and legal resources.
-Using this guide, along with our twelve-step GDPR and You guide, will help those businesses in particular to prepare for a business future that is data-protection compliant.
+The WordPress GDPR Compliance checklist have been designed to assist in particular the small and medium enterprise sector, who may not have access to extensive planning and legal resources.

 If you process personal data as part of your business, the GDPR applies to you.
 It is important to remember that:

 - Customer AND employee data is personal data